Allergy: Signs and symptoms

-Many allergens such as dust or pollen are airborne particles.
-In these cases, symptoms arise in areas in contact with air, such as the eyes, nose, and lungs.
-For instance, allergic rhinitis, also known as hay fever, causes irritation of the nose, sneezing, itching, and redness of the eyes.
+Many allergens, such as dust or pollen, are airborne particles.
+In these cases, symptoms arise in areas exposed to air, such as the eyes, nose, and lungs.
+For instance, allergic rhinitis, also known as hay fever, irritates the nose, sneezing, itching, and redness of the eyes.
 Inhaled allergens can also lead to increased production of mucus in the lungs, shortness of breath, coughing, and wheezing.
+Allergic rhinitis can simultaneously occur with other allergic responses such as asthma.

 Aside from these ambient allergens, allergic reactions can result from foods, insect stings, and reactions to medications like aspirin and antibiotics such as penicillin.
 Symptoms of food allergy include abdominal pain, bloating, vomiting, diarrhea, itchy skin, and hives.
 Food allergies rarely cause respiratory (asthmatic) reactions, or rhinitis.

 Insect stings, food, antibiotics, and certain medicines may produce a systemic allergic response that is also called anaphylaxis; multiple organ systems can be affected, including the digestive system, the respiratory system, and the circulatory system.
 Depending on the severity, anaphylaxis can include skin reactions, bronchoconstriction, swelling, low blood pressure, coma, and death.
-This type of reaction can be triggered suddenly, or the onset can be delayed.
-The nature of anaphylaxis is such that the reaction can seem to be subsiding but may recur throughout a period of time.
+This type of reaction can be triggered suddenly or have a delayed onset.
+The anaphylactic reaction may seem to subside, but may recur over time.

+Allergic conjunctivitis (left), and chronic allergic otitis in a dog (right).